Got A Business Valuation? Throw It Away. You Can Sell For A Lot More Than That Valuation!

 Introduction

-Whatever your formal valuation, it has little relevance to what you can actually get for your business when you sell it.
+Whatever the formal valuation*, it has little relevance to what sellers can actually get for their business when they sell it.

 Why?

 Because valuation is less than half the story.
-This article is going to explain how you can sell your business for a lot, lot more than any formal* valuation.
-You , the seller, can add enormous amount of value to the deal to leave you walking away with a significantly higher price!
+This article is going to explain how to sell a business for a lot, lot more than any formal* valuation.
+The seller can add enormous value to the deal and walk away with a significantly higher price!

 *Formal valuation is one done by a qualified valuer rather than, for example, the free (and often silly) valuations by business brokers.